 Create a marketing plan

 Now that you’ve defined your goals, chosen a niche and have at least a general idea of what your ideal customer is, it’s time to sketch a step-by-step marketing plan.
-Here are some of the questions you should ask yourself before starting your business:
+Here are some of the questions you should ask yourself before you start your own business:

 - How are you going to drive traffic to your fresh-baked online shop?
 Some of the key marketing channels include paid (pay-per-click campaigns and affiliate sale networks) and organic (social media, SEO, email & content etc.) marketing.